PathologyDataScience/glimr/README.md

 }
 ```

-metrics={"f1_score": {
-          "name": "f1",
-          "kwargs": {"threshold": 0.25},
-        }

-Here, `metrics={"f1_score": {"name": "f1"...` defines a metric that will be registered and displayed as `f1_score` during model compilation, and the value `f1` will be decoded by your model builder to generate a `tf.keras.metrics.F1Score` object for compilation.
-The `kwargs` allows customization of things like thresholds for metrics and losses.
+Here, `metrics=[{"name": "f1",...` defines a metric that will be registered and displayed as `f1` during model compilation, and the metric `tf.keras.metrics.F1Score` will be used with a object for compilation.
+The `kwargs` allows customization of things like thresholds for metrics and losses that are classes.
+Keyword arguments cannot be used with non-class metrics or losses.

 #### Data